Michael Meldrum

 Michael Meldrum (born January 14, 1968) is a Canadian former individual medley swimmer who represented Canada at the 1988 Summer Olympics in Seoul, South Korea.
 There he finished in 23rd position in the 400-metre individual medley.

-Michael Meldrum is currently the head coach of the Killarney Swim Club in Calgary, Alberta, and coaches the Senior A and Intermediate squads at the Repsol Sports Centre in Calgary.
+He also participated in the World Championships, Commonwealth Games, Pan Pacs, and Pan Am Games.

+Meldrum spent his career coaching swimmers with the Killarney Swim Club in Calgary, Alberta for over 20 years, until he retired in October 2025.
 He lives with his wife Tania Meldrum and his daughters Mackenzie Meldrum and Morgan Meldrum in Calgary, Alberta.

-Mike has been with the Killarney Swim Club for 18 years where he has coaches many athletes to a professional level.
+On June 18, 2025, Mike Meldrum won Lotto 6-49, taking home $5 million CAD.